spinnaker/kleat/migration/README.md

   `roleProviderType` under each configurable role provider.
 This field can be removed as it was only used internally by Halyard and does not affect the generated config.
+- In the `security.authn.oauth2` block, there is a field `provider`.
+This field can be removed as it was only used internally by Halyard.
 - The `[provider].bakeryDefaults.images` field in the `halconfig` allows a user to specify the images that will be available to use as base images.
 Halyard would merge any images specified here with the default images defined in the